Bilevel rail car: Northeastern United States

 Nevertheless, commuter railroads such as the Long Island Rail Road, New Jersey Transit, MARC, and MBTA all use bilevel railcars built to unique designs to clear specific structure gauge problems on those systems.
-The bilevels used on LIRR, MARC, and MBTA were built by Kawasaki Rail Car, Inc., while the bilevel cars used by NJ Transit were built by Bombardier.
+The bilevels used on LIRR and MBTA were built by Kawasaki Rail Car, Inc., while the bilevel cars used by NJ Transit were built by Bombardier.
+MARC uses bilevels from both Kawasaki and Bombardier.
 Recently Hyundai Rotem has built additional new cars of a similar design for MBTA.

 In each of these agencies' bilevel cars, two levels are present between the trucks of the car.
 At each end, stairs lead from both levels to a common floor which is located at standard height over the trucks.
 All LIRR bilevel passenger rail cars have two wide quarter-point doors on each side, for high level platforms only.
 The bilevel cars used by NJ Transit and Exo have four doors on each side, two quarter-point doors at high level platform height and one at each end vestibule, with traps used to reach low level platforms.
 The bilevel cars used by MBTA have side doors with traps at each end vestibule.
 MARC operates both of the latter two types of cars.

 The Superliners used for many Amtrak intercity services do not fit in these systems.
 Single-deck Viewliners and Amfleet IIs are used instead.

 California

 Due to the typically-generous clearances on California railroads due to freight railroads expanding clearances to accommodate double-stacked containers, bilevel cars are common in the state.
-The California Department of Transportation owns 88 California Cars, which are based on the Superliner body shell, but with high-density interiors suitable for corridor trains.
-These cars, along with 39 owned directly by Amtrak, are dedicated to state-subsidized Amtrak California routes including the San Joaquin, Capitol Corridor and Pacific Surfliner routes.
+Caltrans owns 88 California Cars, which are based on the Superliner body shell, but with high-density interiors suitable for corridor trains.
+These cars, along with 39 owned directly by Amtrak, are dedicated to state-subsidized Amtrak California routes including the Gold Runner, Capitol Corridor and Pacific Surfliner routes.
 The Surfliner also serves Amtrak's California lines.

 Metrolink, which serves Southern California, has 137 active Bombardier BiLevel Coaches (Sentinel Fleet) and 137 Hyundai Rotem bi-level cars (Guardian Fleet).

 Caltrain in the Bay Area uses both Bombardier BiLevels and Nippon Sharyo gallery cars.
-From 2022, bilevel Stadler KISS electric multiple units will run on the newly electrified network.
+From 2024, bilevel Stadler KISS electric multiple units operate on the newly electrified network.